ChatZilla-Replacement-Project/.github/README.md

 ### Both Element (Matrix) and Discord can show emoji as large characters
 This happens if a post consists only of emoji characters.
 If so, the client chooses a larger version of the same font.

+### Both Element (Matrix) and Discord can show previews of links
+It's unknown how Discord does it, but Matrix servers store the preview on the server.
+The client never accesses the site improving security.
+While many IRC users wouldn't like that, some would.
+So we should add an option to at least show ***a*** preview even if we have to access the site from the client.
+This might be something added later.

 # The vision
 The intention is to end up with a user interface, or UI, largely based on that of cZ.
 Internally, we like the idea of maintaining some of the logic in the existing cZ application.
 However, the code in there is ancient.
 Not only is it relying on the old XUL technology, but it predates the newer JavaScript lannguage features like classes.